 - Meanwhile, prepare the sauce by combining the hot sauce, the BBQ sauce and the minced garlic in a small bowl.

 - Carefully remove the baking sheet from the oven and place on a cooling rack.
 Pour the sauce over the wings, then mix them with two spatulas to ensure all wings are evenly coated with the sauce.

-- Move the wings back into the oven and bake for additional 10 minutes at 450F convection, or until the wings are nicely browned and start to char.
+- Move the wings back into the oven and bake for additional 10 minutes at 450F convection, or until the wings are nicely browned and start to char (start checking at 5 minutes as everyone's oven is different).
 This usually takes no more than 12 minutes but the time will depend on your oven.

 © 2018 i Food Blogger.
 All rights reserved.
 All images and content on this website are copyright protected.
 Please do not use my images, as is or modified, without an explicit permission.
 If you wish to republish this recipe or post content, please rewrite it in your own unique words and link back to this post, or to ifoodblogger.com.
 Thank you!